mnit-rtmc/iris/docs/alerts.md

 have been returned, an MOU will be provided for signature.
 Once the signed MOU has been executed, the URL required to access IPAWS-OPEN will be provided.

-## Setting Up CAP Interface
+## CAP Feed

-The IPAWS-OPEN interface is configured via a [comm link].
+A CAP feed is configured via a [comm link].
 The [comm config] must use the `CAP` protocol, with a `timeout` of 8 seconds and `idle disconnect` time of 10 seconds.
 A polling period of 60 seconds is recommended, but you may use longer periods if desired.

 The `comm link` must contain the URL for a valid CAP feed.
 For IPAWS-OPEN, the `path` ends with `recent/`, followed by a date/time stamp.
 IRIS will add the